Remove wood stove fine dust from the air with an air purifier

 • No more fine dust, pollen, allergens and other air pollution

-• You significantly reduce the risk of the spread of infectious diseases, such as COVID-19, flu and the cold virus
+• You significantly reduce the risk of the spread of infectious diseases, such as the flu and the cold virus

 • Less absenteeism and health complaints